MatthewHoldsworth/MatthewHoldsworth.github.io/README.md

 ### CV
 #### Summary
-Graduate of Newcastle Universities Game Engineering Masters course, hired to Nomad Games as Unreal Engine graduate programmer for 1+years.
-I have a passion for all kinds of video games and am looking to further expand my current skills and understanding of game development in a professional environment.
+Graduate of Newcastle Universities Game Engineering Masters course, hired to Nomad Games as Unreal Engine programmer for 1+years.
+With a passion for all kinds of video games and am looking to further expand my skills and understanding of game development in a professional environment.
 #### Work Experience
 Nomad Games – Programmer – April 2023 – August 2024
 - I was brought on to Nomad Games, while completing my dissertation, to build up their Unreal Engine capacity, this included working on several Unreal projects at the studio and completing training in advanced C++ and Unreal systems such as GAS.